Bit-Quill/amazon-timestream-odbc-driver/src/markdown/index.md

 ## SQL and ODBC Limitations

-The Amazon DocumentDB ODBC driver has a number of important limitations.
+The Amazon TimeStream ODBC driver has a number of important limitations.
 See the [SQL limitations documentation](https://github.com/aws/amazon-documentdb-jdbc-driver/blob/develop/src/markdown/sql/sql-limitations.md) and [Unicode support](support/unicode-support.md).

 ## Troubleshooting Guide

-If you're having an issue using the Amazon DocumentDB ODBC driver, consult the [Troubleshooting Guide](support/troubleshooting-guide.md) to see if it has a solution for your issue.
+If you're having an issue using the Amazon TimeStream ODBC driver, consult the [Troubleshooting Guide](support/troubleshooting-guide.md) to see if it has a solution for your issue.